suha-nathan/bugs-are-us/README.md

 ```
 The user must be able to:
-- log the bug I've encountered in the app and notify the engineering team
+- Log in and out of the application
-- As a user, I should be able to log the bug I've encountered in the app and notify the engineering team
+- Log the bug they've encountered in the app and notify the engineering team
+- Edit the bugs they have created to update it's description and status

+The team lead must be able to:
-- As a team leadI can assign bugs for users to fix
+- Assign bugs for users to fix
+- Create projects and assign users to projects

 ```